paazmaya/naginata.fi/content/en/grading-rules.md

 In the case of promoting to first kyu grade, at least three of the panel members must be at least _sandan_.

-The candidate's enrollment is required with the following information:
+The candidate's enrolment is required with the following information:

 * Name
 * Date of birth